 Do you have any tricks that have increased your tomato harvests (or not) over the years?
-Share in the comments below!
+I can't wait to hear them!

 It is essential to us that seeds and their genetic diversity remain unrestricted.
 You may have noticed that Brandywise and Summer's Sweetheart are the only two F1 Hybrid varieties we offer.
 Hybridization occurs naturally but often the parents of an F1 Hybrid variety are patented, proprietary 'intellectual property' and are not publicly available.
 We love Brandywise and Summer's Sweetheart because: